Jennifer Hamson: Early career

 Hamson grew up in Lindon, Utah.
 She attended Pleasant Grove High School, where she was an all-state basketball selection and a member of the state championship volleyball team.
 She also played for the Utah Elite club volleyball team.
 Hamson was recruited to play volleyball by the University of Utah, Colorado State, Utah State, Long Beach State, University of Louisville, and UNLV.

 College

-Hamson was a dual sport athlete at Brigham Young University (BYU) in Provo, Utah, and is considered by many to be the best ever female athlete at BYU.
+Hamson was a dual sport athlete at Brigham Young University (BYU) in Provo, Utah.
 She led the Cougars to a sweet sixteen appearance in the 2014 NCAA tournament, only the third #12 seed to ever make it that far.
 As a senior, she averaged 18 points, 11 rebounds and led the nation with 147 blocked shots.
 She was named an Associated Press All-America Honorable Mention recipient and was the WCC Player and Defensive Player of the Year, the first time in league history that the honor has gone to the same student-athlete.